FalsePhilosopher/BadUSB-Playground/Ducky/Readme.md

+### DTK_Downloader

+The DTK(ducktoolkit user script https://ducktoolkit.com/userscripts) downloader doesn't work.
+So if you get it to work send in a PR and I will add the resulting dump here.

 # Writing duckyScript

-Can't get the DTK(ducktoolkit user script https://ducktoolkit.com/userscripts) downloader in ducky to work, maybe it's cuz i'm running powershell for linux.

 https://github.com/dekuNukem/duckyPad